First time going to Disney World? How Exciting! You are in for the trip of a lifetime.

 While I have a Free Printable Packing Guide, most of what you need to bring is pretty standard.
 I do recommend three items for every trip!

-Insulated Water Bottle– It’s hot and you cant have straws at Animal Kingdom.
-And no glass throughout the parks.
+Insulated Water Bottle– It’s hot and you cant have straws at Animal Kingdom, and paper straws throughout the parks.
+Make sure you grab plastic or stainless steel because you can’t have glass.

 Portable Phone Charger– The My Disney App drains your battery.
 And if your phone dies by lunch you are stuck going to guest services to ask about your fast passes and food reservations.